MattCowgill/ggannotate/README.md

 coverage](https://codecov.io/gh/mattcowgill/ggannotate/branch/master/graph/badge.svg)](https://codecov.io/gh/mattcowgill/ggannotate?branch=master)
 [![CRAN
 status](https://www.r-pkg.org/badges/version/ggannotate)](https://CRAN.R-project.org/package=ggannotate)

 <!-- badges: end -->

-{ggannotate}is a point-and-click tool to help you put your annotations exactly where you want them to go on your {ggplot2} plots.
+{ggannotate} is a point-and-click tool to help you put your annotations exactly where you want them to go on your {ggplot2} plots.

 The last step in data visualisation - adding annotations - is one of the